bellcoin-electrum/electrum-bell/README.rst

 Getting started
 ===============

-Electrum for BitZeny is a pure python application.
+Electrum for Bellcoin is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5